 Where are all the people who get outraged about phony privacy scares when Wikileaks and the radical fringe globowarmo lobby actually violate people’s privacy?

 I’ll tell you where they are.
 Barack Obama, Congressional Democrats, and (inexplicably) the allegedly-conservative Joe Barton are pushing for expanded government powers using a perceived crisis as cover.
 Joe Barton wanted to be Chairman?
 Now he’s just a useful idiot, just like Lamar Smith was over on Judiciary.

 Let’s just hope electrical grid cybersecurity isn’t the next crisis used to expand the powers of the Barack Obama runaway regulators.

 This could be big: AT&T loses in small claims court to one of its customers on an unlimited data plan over data rate throttling.
 I’ve been saying it’s fundamentally wrong if AT&T is actually trying to have it both ways, keeping we (yes, I’m one of them) on unlimited data plans locked under our contracts, while changing the service provided.
 Let us go if you don’t want us.
 We’ll be happy to go take Verizon LTE service if you don’t want to honor the terms of our deal.

-PATENT WARS: reversing an earlier setback.
-Apple also beat Proview's iPad trademark claim in China, proving that Proview wasn't as well-connected as it seemed.
+PATENT WARS: Apple gets a big win against Motorola Mobility (soon to be Google) in Germany, reversing an earlier setback.
+Apple also beat Proview’s iPad trademark claim in China, proving that Proview wasn’t as well-connected as it seemed.
 Proview threans to sue Apple worldwide.
-Somehow I doubt that'll have as much limited success as the attempt in China had.
+Somehow I doubt that’ll have as much limited success as the attempt in China had.